-Priority pathogen - Beech leaf disease (BLD)
+Priority disease - Beech leaf disease (BLD)

 BLD was first observed in American beech (F. grandifolia) in Ohio in 2012 and soon spread to other parts of the Eastern USA including Pennsylvania, New York, New Jersey and West Virginia and Ontario in Canada.
-Research suggests a strong association between the presence of the nematode (Litylenchus crenatae mccannii) and the symptoms of BLD, but it has also been found in symptom-free buds and leaves.
+In Ohio the disease spread at around 5km per year and in areas where BLD is established almost 100% of American beech show symptoms.
+Research suggests a strong association between the presence of the nematode (Litylenchus crenatae ssp. mccannii) and the symptoms of BLD, but it has also been found in symptom-free buds and leaves.
 Further research is required to determine if the nematode is the sole cause of BLD, or if it is a vector for as yet unidentified pathogens.
 The mechanism for local transmission between trees is unknown but if the nematode is the principal cause young plants from the nursery trade, cut foliage, plant fragments or soil could all play a role in long distance transmission.

-American beech is the main species affected, but symptoms have also been reported on common beech and Oriental beech (F. orientalis) planted in the USA.
+American beech is the main species affected, but symptoms have also been reported on Common beech and Oriental beech (F. orientalis) planted in the USA.
 However, as a relatively new disease the full risk to other beech species in not yet known.
 BLD has not yet been observed in the UK or the rest of Europe but the importance of beech trees and the potential threat to them led to it being added to the UK Plant Health Risk Register.